-Specifies an order-only relationship between the specified target file(s) and the specified prerequisite file(s).
-The prerequisite file(s) will be (re)built, if necessary, before the target file(s), but the target file(s) do not actually depend on the prerequisites and will not be rebuilt simply because the prerequisite file(s) change.
+Specifies an order-only relationship between target and prerequisite.
+The prerequisites will be (re)built, if necessary, before the target file(s), but the target file(s) do not actually depend on the prerequisites and will not be rebuilt simply because the prerequisite file(s) change. target and prerequisite may each be a string or Node, or a list of strings or Nodes.
+If there are multiple target values, the prerequisite(s) are added to each one.
+Returns a list of the affected target nodes.